Republicanism in Australia: Public opinion

 Polls and surveys generate different responses depending on the wording of the questions, mostly in regards the type of republic, and often appear contradictory.

 In 2009, the Australian Electoral Survey that is conducted following all elections by the Australian National University has found that support for a republic has remained reasonably static since 1987 at around 60%, if the type of republic is not part of the question.
-The Electoral Survey also shows that support or opposition is relatively weak: 31% strongly support a republic while only 10% strongly oppose.
+The survey also shows that support or opposition is relatively weak: 31% strongly support a republic while only 10% strongly oppose.
 Roy Morgan research has indicated that support for the monarchy has been supported by a majority of Australians since 2010, with support for a republic being in the majority between 1999 and 2004.

 An opinion poll held in November 2008 that separated the questions found support for a republic at 50% with 28% opposed.
 Asked how the president should be chosen if there were to be a republic, 80 percent said elected by the people, against 12 percent who favoured appointment by parliament.
 In October 2009, another poll by UMR found 59% support for a republic and 33% opposition.
 73% supported direct election, versus 18% support for parliamentary appointment.

-On 29 August 2010, The Sydney Morning Herald published a poll produced by Neilson, asking multiple questions on the future of the monarchy:
+On 29 August 2010, The Sydney Morning Herald published a poll produced by Nielsen, asking multiple questions on the future of the monarchy: